VOX FOUNDATION BASS CABS (1967-1973)

 - In 1972, close to the end of production, new features were introduced - wells for the feet of the amp to sit in, and plastic side handles - see the cab at the foot of this page.
 The provision of these marked the end of the chrome stand and wheels.

 Above, an early Foundation Bass set, complete with original chrome frame and fixed wheels.
-The speaker inside the cab is a Celestion T1279.
+The speaker inside the cab is an 18 inch Celestion T1279.
 For further pictures, see this page.
 Numbered stickers were stuck to cab and back board so the two could be matched up.
 The position of screw holes and so on varied from cab to cab and back board to back board.

 Above, a VSEL set complete with covers